arborworkflows/arborworkflows.github.com/_posts/tutorials/2018-09-10-Kembel-documentation.md

 ---
 layout: article
 categories: tutorials
-title: R package 'picante' and the Kembel Biodiversity Workflow
+title: Kembel Biodiversity Workflow
-summary: Use 'picante' to explore and analyze community data
+summary: Use R package 'picante' to explore and analyze community data
 comments: true
 image:
   teaser:
       arborworkflows.github.com/assets/KembelBiodiversity/Poa_cusickii_CC-BY-SA_iNaturalist.jpg

 ---
-# R package 'picante' and the Kembel Biodiversity Workflow

-## Use 'picante' to explore and analyze community data.
+## Use R package 'picante' to explore and analyze community data.

 This tutorial will guide the user through Steven Kembel's biodiversity workflow developed for the R package 'picante'.
 Picante allows users to analyze community ecology data sets in a multivariate and phylogenetic context.